Paint Pictures with Words

 The Power of Pictures

-You draw back the curtains and look out on the grey autumnal morning.
+You draw back the curtains and look out on the grey winter’s morning.
 Drizzle hangs in the air like mist.

-Can you visualize the picture?
+Can you visualize it?
 Does it have a certain familiarity?

 Painting Pictures With Words